-For J. Wright Boott, life had become unbearable, but exactly why it happened spilled out into a debate that ran for years between prominent Boston families.
+For J. Wright Boott, life had become unbearable.
+But exactly why it happened spilled out into a debate that ran for years between prominent Boston families.
 One camp held that he had been harassed to the point of despair by two of his siblings.
-The other said his end was the result of insanity – that his mental condition had gradually deteriorated from mildly peculiar to outright madness.
+The other said his end resulted from insanity – that his mental condition had gradually deteriorated from mildly peculiar to outright madness.

 The story starts in 1817 when Boott was 31.
 Boston businessman Kirk Boott died, leaving an estate worth $280,000 (more than $4 million today).
-For Boott’s son and business partner, J. Wright Boott, the receipt of such a fortune might seem like a great gift, but the burden of managing the estate and looking after his siblings was too much to handle.
+For Boott’s son and business partner, J. Wright Boott, the receipt of such a fortune might seem like a great gift.
+But the burden of managing the estate and looking after his siblings proved too much to handle.

-Kirk Boott was a late comer to the scene of Boston Brahmins.
-He came to Boston from England in 1783 and set up business as a wholesaler.
+Kirk Boott came late to the scene of Boston Brahmins.
+He arrived in Boston from England in 1783 and set up business as a wholesaler.
 His connections in England and the unquenchable appetite for European fine goods in New England combined to quickly make him a wealthy man.

-Boott built for himself a mansion in Bowdoin Square in Boston (at roughly the corner of Bowdoin and Cambridge Streets).
+Boott built for himself a mansion in Boston’s Bowdoin Square (at roughly the corner of Bowdoin and Cambridge Streets).
 He brought his two oldest sons, J. Wright and and James, into his business and renamed it Kirk Boott & Sons.

 In 1817, as Kirk died, the fortunes of the Boott company took a turn for the worse.
-Boott had profited throughout the War of 1812, but following the war as America dropped tariffs against English goods, the Boott company found that its inventory on-hand could now be imported at lower cost.
+Boott had profited throughout the War of 1812.
+But after the war, America dropped tariffs against English goods.
+The Boott company found that its inventory on-hand could now be imported at lower cost.

 The merchants that it sold to struggled to pay for their goods, and many failed.
-Back in England, an uncle of the Bootts’ declared bankruptcy owing the firm £10,000.
-All of this drained the value of Boott’s inheritance, and for the next 20 years he struggled to manage the expenses of his younger siblings, launching them into business and marriage.
+Back in England, an uncle of the Bootts’ declared bankruptcy, owing the firm £10,000.
+All of this drained the value of Boott’s inheritance, and for the next 20 years he struggled to manage the expenses of his younger siblings.
+He launched them into business and marriage.

-By 1830, Wright Boott was retiring from active business.
+By 1830, Wright Boott prepared to retire from active business.
 He had backed his two brothers-in-law in a foundry that nearly bankrupted him, and he had worked with his partner, James A. Lowell, in a short-lived wholesaling partnership.

-In 1822, he had personally invested in the Merrimack Manufacturing Company and had seen his younger brother Kirk move north to establish the city of Lowell and, backed by Boston’s wealthy families, grow enormous fortunes borne out of the Lowell Mills.
+In 1822, he had personally invested in the Merrimack Manufacturing Company.
+His younger brother Kirk moved north to help establish the City of Lowell.
+Backed by Boston’s wealthy families, enormous fortunes grew from the Lowell mills.

 The younger Kirk Boott encouraged his brother to take a more active role in operating the mills, but Wright declined.
-His only true passion left was his plants.
-Boott had been collecting and growing plants for many years and he embraced the orchid craze that was sweeping the country.
+He had only one true passion left: his plants.
+Boott, who had collected and grown plants for many years, embraced the orchid craze sweeping the country.
 When relatives would travel to England they would send special plants back for Boott.
-He even discovered a plant in New Hampshire’s White Mountains that is named for him: Rattlesnake or Boott’s Root (Prenanthes boottii).
+He even discovered a plant in New Hampshire’s White Mountains named for him: Rattlesnake or Boott’s Root (Prenanthes boottii).

 Boott’s collection was a large and acclaimed one among Boston’s horticulturalists.
 In her book So Fine a Prospect: Historic New England Gardens, Alan Emmett notes that his flowers were included in the Massachusetts’ Horticultural Society’s first exhibit in 1834 at Faneuil Hall.
 Though he became less active in the society, his plants were so well known they were still being featured in the society’s publications.

 In his 50s Boott began withdrawing from society.
-His mother moved to England and Boott, living alone in the mansion at Bowdoin Square, became increasingly irascible.
+His mother moved to England.
+Boott, living alone in the mansion at Bowdoin Square, grew increasingly irascible.

 Then the family finally imploded.
-Boott’s younger sister Elizabeth had married Edward Brooks – an heir to an enormous fortune of his father Peter, who came from an even wealthier Boston family whose money came from insurance.
-The Brooks’ were well-connected among Boston elites.
+Boott’s younger sister Elizabeth had married Edward Brooks – an heir to an enormous fortune of his father, Peter.
+The Brookses were well-connected among Boston elites.

-Brooks did not get along with Boott, and one day in 1844 when Elizabeth visited Wright at the family mansion, she took offense at the lifestyle of two of her nephews who were also visiting the mansion.
+Brooks did not get along with J. Wright Boott.
+One day in 1844 Elizabeth visited Wright at the family mansion and took offense at two of her nephews, also visiting.
 At noon she encountered the boys still lounging over breakfast, reading newspapers and smoking cigars.
 They rudely ignored her.

 Elizabeth wrote to her mother complaining of the situation.
-The matter infuriated Boott, who believed Elizabeth was needlessly agitating the family, and when he ignored both her and her husband at a family gathering, Edward Brooks took offense.
+That infuriated Boott, who believed Elizabeth was needlessly agitating the family.
+When he ignored both her and her husband at a family gathering, Edward Brooks took offense.

-Finally, Brooks said, he would no longer tolerate Boott’s rudeness.
-He wrote to Boott’s siblings and told them that he and Elizabeth would no longer associate with them if they remained on friendly terms with Boott – they declined, preferring to remain neutral.
+Finally, Brooks said, he would no longer tolerate Wright Boott’s rudeness.
+He wrote to Wright’s siblings and told them he and Elizabeth would no longer associate with them if they remained on friendly terms with Wright.
+They declined, preferring to remain neutral.

-His only ally in the fight was Boott’s youngest brother, William, who had quarreled with Boott.
+His only ally in the fight was Wright’s youngest brother, William, who had quarreled with Wright.

-William and the older J. Wright had been fast friends, though William had a reckless streak.
-He had a history of ingratiating himself with Wright when he needed money but criticizing him behind his back for his temper.
+William and Wright had been fast friends, though William had a reckless streak.
+He had a history of ingratiating himself with Wright when he needed money, but criticizing him behind his back for his temper.
 Much of his inheritance had been spent on travels in Europe.
 In 1834 he had been arrested for participating in a duel, and Wright stood by him.